chenxingqiang/secret-learn/doc/modules/density.rst

 .. centered:: |kde_1d_distribution|

 It's clear how the kernel shape affects the smoothness of the resulting distribution.
-The jax-sklearn kernel density estimator can be used as
+The secret-learn kernel density estimator can be used as
 follows:

    >>> from xlearn.neighbors import KernelDensity